May 15, 2025 by Klaus Crow

 4. “Tequila Sunrise”

-“Tequila Sunrise” was written by Don Henley and Glenn Frey of the Eagles.
-The song was featured on their 1973 album Desperado.
+Don Henley and Glenn Frey of the Eagles wrote ‘Tequila Sunrise,’ which appeared on their 1973 album Desperado.
 Bernie Leadon, the Eagles’ lead guitarist at the time, made use of a B-bender guitar (which mimics a pedal steel) which helped give the song its distinct country-rock flavor.

 The chord for the song are G – G6 – Am – D7 – D – Em – C – Bm – E – B7 – Em7 – A7